Who can use Functor Network?

 Platforms that orchestrate many agents, and individual agents that act onchain.

-See also: Omnichain Automation for autonomous traders, dynamic capital allocation, and agent‑to‑agent commerce.
+See also: [Omnichain Automation](/functor-network-docs/use-cases/omnichain-automation.md) for autonomous traders, dynamic capital allocation, and agent‑to‑agent commerce.&#x20;

 AA frameworks, SDKs, wallets, and infra teams powering the next wave of applications.